-Now that we covered the negative moves that lead to poorly drying tacky paint and how much time does the paint actually take to dry, let’s talk about how you can mitigate and avoid drying problems.
+Now that we covered the negative moves that lead to poorly drying tacky paint and how much time the paint actually takes to dry let’s talk about how you can mitigate and avoid drying problems.

 While some of the following tips will seem completely obvious, it’s important to consider that they all make a difference.